Vladi756/Python_Trading_Bot/README.md

 )
 ```

 The above is the buy function the bot uses.
+It invokes the corresponding API call.

 ## 3. Trading Strategy